neex/tcp-over-http/README.md

 #### Server (do this before your trip)

 1. Buy a domain name (e.g. `example.com`).
 2. Rent a VPS.
-Make sure not to use any popular VPS provider (e.g. DigitalOcean/Vultr/Scaleway) as they're banned in я almost completely.
+Make sure not to use any popular VPS provider (e.g. DigitalOcean/Vultr/Scaleway) as they're banned in some countries almost completely.
 3. Set up DNS A record pointing to the VPS.
 4. Get a LetsEncrypt certificate using certbot (`apt install certbot && certbot -d example.com`).
 5. Get something legitimate-looking to place on your website, like free bootstrap template.